Erica Hunt

-Erica Hunt (born March 12, 1955) is a U.S. poet, essayist, teacher, mother, and organizer from New York City.
+Erica Hunt (born March 12, 1955) is an American poet, essayist, teacher, and organizer from New York City.
 She is often associated with the group of Language poets from her days living in San Francisco in the late 1970s and early 1980s, but her work is also considered central to the avant garde black aesthetic developing after the Civil Rights Movement and Black Arts Movement.
 Through the 1990s and 2000s, Hunt worked with several non-profits that encourage black philanthropy for black communities and causes.
 From 1999 to 2010, she was executive director of the 21st Century Foundation located in Harlem.
 Currently, she is writing and teaching at Wesleyan University.

 Biography

 Hunt was born in Manhattan to working-class parents.
 Her father, Thomas Edward Hunt (b.
 1914), was a mail carrier and worked for the MTA; mother, Daphne Lindsey Hunt (b.
 1918), who was blind, worked as a transcriptionist for the city of New York.
 Her older sister, Fern Hunt (b.
 1948), holds a PhD from the Courant Institute of Mathematical Sciences, New York University (1978), and works as a mathematician at the Computing & Applied Mathematics Laboratory at the National Institute of Standards and Technology.
 In a 2000 panel for the Poetry Society of America, Hunt said, "I come from a family of acute social observers, natural mimics and shrewd survivors.
 These traits, I've come to realize, go together, where observation has evolved to the point that we were situationally multilingual, able to speak several vernaculars, meaning always at least doubled, filling the form while tunneling under the wall."

 In 1980, Hunt received a BA in English from San Francisco State University, where she studied poetry with Kathleen Fraser and Michael Palmer.
 She received an M.F.A. from Bennington College in 2013.

 During her time in the Bay Area in the late 1970s and early 1980s, Hunt was an active part of the poetry scene, particularly the group of so-called Language poets who held readings at The Grand Piano, a coffeehouse at 1607 Haight Street in San Francisco.
 She read as part of the series with Alan Bernheimer and Rodger Kamenetz on June 13, 1978, and then with Steve Lavoie on July 21, 1979.
 In 1981, Hunt moved back to New York City, carrying with her the energy and taste for public talks and social gatherings about poetry so endemic to the San Francisco area scene.
 From 1985 to 1999 she worked as senior program officer and donor advisor at the New World Foundation, a national foundation supporting social justice in New York City.